SomuSysAdmin/Notes/CCNA_RS/CommandRef/ICND2_Cmd.md

 # Cloud Resources
 # Cloud Computing Fundamentals
-Traditionally all servers and networking gear was hosted at the enterprise premises or a datacenter, but recently there has been a trend of migrating to cloud service providers where storage, computing resources like memory and processing power, databases and services like email are handled by the cloud service provider and the equipment to support all this is physically hosted at the service provider's premises.
+Traditionally all servers and networking gear was hosted at the enterprise premises or a data-center, but recently there has been a trend of migrating to cloud service providers where storage, computing resources like memory and processing power, databases and services like email are handled by the cloud service provider and the equipment to support all this is physically hosted at the service provider's premises.
 This is called _cloud computing_.
 This takes the _headache_ of server provisioning, maintenance and repair to the cloud provider.
 There are primarily three types of clouds:
 * **Public Clouds** - These are the services that interact with publicly accessible networks like the internet or with other public clouds.
 * **Private Clouds** - Here, the provided services are only accessible by and interact with other members of the private cloud, i.e., devices within a company.
 * **Hybrid Clouds** - This is a collection of services some of which interact with a public cloud and some which interact with a private cloud.